MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ne-eaptypes-eap_attribute_type.md

 <tr>
 <td>0</td>
 <td>3</td>
-<td>Length: 4 bytesThe vendor identifier.
+<td>Length: 4 bytes The vendor identifier.
 This field always has a value of 311.

 </td>
 </tr>
 <tr>
 <td>4</td>
 <td>4</td>
-<td>Length: 1 byteThe type of MPPE key.
+<td>Length: 1 byte The type of MPPE key.
 If the attribute refers to a MPPE send key, then this field has a value of 16.
 If the attribute refers to a MPPE receive key, then this field has a value of 17.

 </td>
 </tr>
 <tr>
 <td>5</td>
 <td>5</td>
-<td>Length: 1 byteThe MPPE vendor-specific attribute length.
+<td>Length: 1 byte The MPPE vendor-specific attribute length.
 This field always has a value of 52.

 </td>
 </tr>